agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 can be saved/retrieved into/from the AVL database using the Persistence Manager.

-The data handled by this component are the data sources details (name, type, description, connection details and other parameters, etc.), which can be saved/retrieved into/from the AVL database using the Persistence Manager.

 ## xcube Converter Manager

 ### General

-The xcube Converter handles the format conversion from original raster product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).
+The xcube Converter Manager handles the format conversion from original raster product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).

-The xcube Converter Manger handles the format conversion from original product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).

-The xcube Converter Manger handles the format conversion from original product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).

 ### Function

-The module manages individual converters from:

--   formats specific to external data providers,

--   formats specific to processing subsystem components (such as Sen2Agri, etc.)

 The module manages individual converters from: